ppreshant/flow_cytometry/notes-flowcytometry.md

 # Reading

-- [x] Read a paper that does bacterial flow cytometry to see what kind of analysis they do : _Read a bunch of Tabor papers : Castillo hair etc._
+Read papers that does bacterial flow cytometry to see what kind of analysis they do : _Read a bunch of Tabor papers : Castillo hair etc._
+- [Sexton et al, MSB, 2020](https://www.embopress.org/doi/full/10.15252/msb.20209618) "Multiplexing cell‐cell communication." _Molecular systems biology_ 16.7 (2020): e9618.
+	- 60% SSC threshold ; 20,000–30,000 _E. coli_-sized events were recorded; 85% events density gated
+- [Sebastian, 2019](https://www-nature-com.ezproxy.rice.edu/articles/s41589-019-0286-6) Schmidl, Sebastian R., et al. "Rewiring bacterial two-component systems by modular DNA-binding domain swapping." _Nature Chemical Biology_ 15.7 (2019): 690-698.
+	- 35% SSC threshold ; 20,000 events ; 30% density retained : Nice image for gating flow
+	- Tried B. subtilis, S oneidensis; used geometric mean?; combines separate day replicates for histograms; Took avg (arithmetic?) of 3 replicates' geometric mean for
+- [Klümper, Uli, et al. 2015](https://www-nature-com.ezproxy.rice.edu/articles/ismej2014191) "Broad host range plasmids can invade an unexpectedly diverse fraction of a soil bacterial community." _The ISME journal_ 9.4 (2015): 934-945.
+	- Sorting: 0.1% to 82% enrichment fast sorting; second 100% sorting, 10,000 cells : 2,000 eps speed

 # Which tool to use?
  1. [x] Loading files
  2. [ ] Attaching names from google sheet :: R done, python can [try](https://www.analyticsvidhya.com/blog/2020/07/read-and-update-google-spreadsheets-with-python/)
  3. [ ] Processing :: _FlowCal ahead, ~~Flop**R** working but too slow~~.
 Need to automate FlowCal, ~~and use beads named for FlopR_~~
+	 - FlowCal lets you pre-trim data before automatic clustering and MEFLing, FlopR does not currently
- 4. [ ] Gating :: _Useful for determining % of population that is red etc. R/flopR workflow is more familiar right now_
+ 4. Gating :: _Useful for determining % of population that is red etc. R/flopR workflow is more familiar right now_
+	 - (_verify_) Neither have a nice gating heirarchy, but R's flowworkset has good ones for gating and stats
- 5. [ ] Plotting distribution :  Who has the better violins automated?
-FlowCal : violins without sample name; flopr
+ 5. Plotting distribution :  Who has the better violins automated?
+FlowCal : violins, _but without sample name_ and matplotlib is not compositional like ggplot; flopr -- check
- 6. Retrieving data :: FlowCal is easier/have Lauren's template, need to figure out in R
+ 6. Retrieving summary stats :: FlowCal.stats module, need to figure out in flopR-

+Other
+1. Run-time
+	- _FlowCal_ : Run time for single .fcs ~ 9-10 sec with plotting and 1 sec without plotting. using `%timeit -n 1 -r 1 _process_single_fcs(..)`.
+For full workflow of 4 files + beads calibration = 23.4 sec (without plotting calibration details)
+	- _FlopR_ : ~ 1 min per sample ; maybe turn plotting off?

  Let's focus on processing with FlowCal since it is faster - 14/5/22 ~~FlopR, since R is good for the other steps - 30/4/22